amazon-connect/amazon-connect-streams/Documentation.md

 ```
 var initialConn = contact.getActiveInitialConnection();
 ```
-Get the inital connection of the contact, or null if the initial connection is no longer active.
+Get the initial connection of the contact, or null if the initial connection is no longer active.

 ### `contact.getThirdPartyConnections()`